curieshicy/JRgui/README.md

 ## The auto mode in JRgui program:
 ![figure_3](https://user-images.githubusercontent.com/8492535/30713715-ced8c904-9ed5-11e7-8f7b-0fb19b690baf.png)

-## Install JRgui program:
+## Install and Use JRgui program:
 The recommended way to install JRgui is via <b>conda install</b>.
 The initial step is to install Anaconda python distribution (https://www.anaconda.com/download/) for Windows, Linux or macOS.
 Choose 64-bit and Python 3.6 version for download and install.
 After download and install it, start a terminal (in Windows use <b>Anaconda Prompt</b> not default terminal), type <b>conda --version</b> to check out if conda has been successfully installed.

 Once conda has been installed, (in the terminal) type <b>conda create -c curieshicy -n my-jrgui-env jrgui</b>.
 Conda will automatically find dependency packages and install them all.
-The one-line command first add my conda channel <b>curieshicy</b> and then creates a virtural environment named <b>my-jrgui-env</b> where all dependency Python packages will be installed.
-The usage of a virtural environment avoid conflicts of different python version.
-The specific environment created will be only use for jrgui program.
+This one-line command first adds my conda channel <b>curieshicy</b> and then creates a virtural environment named <b>my-jrgui-env</b> where all dependency Python packages will be installed.
+The usage of a virtural environment has the advantage of avoiding potential conflicts of different versioned Python installed at default system path.
+The specific environment created will be only used for JRgui program.

-To use JRgui program, first activate the virtural environment (in Windows type <b>activate my-jrgui-env</b>; in Linux and MacOS type <b>source activate my-jrgui-env</b>.
+To use JRgui program, the users first need to activate the virtural environment (in Windows type <b>activate my-jrgui-env</b>; in Linux and MacOS type <b>source activate my-jrgui-env</b>.
 To quit virtural environment replace <b>activate</b> with <b>deactivate</b>), and type <b>jrgui</b> to invoke the GUI.

 For Windows users (7, 8 and 10, 64-bit), the standlone executalbe files are also avaliable.
 The users only need to download the correct file for their operation system.
 To use it simple double-click it to invoke the GUI.
 These executables are created by using Pyinstaller.